the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 I will say I was able to lean on the **3T framework** for _every single_ interview, regardless of problem domain or agentic application.
 (And yes, agents came up in every interview, even when the role wasn't strictly agent-focused.)

-If you want another framework to help, keep in mind the 3 Rs: you want to evaluate against a
+If you want another framework to help, keep in mind the **3 Rs**: you want to evaluate against a
 - **r**ich dataset (lots of data!)
 - of **r**ealistic examples (looks like actual data!)
 - that are **r**epresentative of your full user base